latex3/babel/README.md

         option.
       * The manual has been split in two documents: 'babel.pdf' is the user guide and 'babel-code.pdf' is the code.
+      * Alternative way to pass 'modifiers' to babel.

 3.88  2023-04-18
       * 37 new locale files: Abkhazian, Afar, Atsam, Baluchi, Bhojpuri,